REVIEWED BY

 5. Keep your statements programming language independent.

 6. Use the naming domain of the problem, not that of the implementation.
-For instance: “Append the last name to the first name” instead of “name = first+ last.”
+For instance: “Append the last name to the first name” instead of “name = first+last.”

 7. Keep it simple, concise and readable.

 Whether you’re a computer science major, went to bootcamp or took a programming class, you’ve probably heard of pseudocode before.
 When I teach my students pseudocode, at first, they don’t see the use of it; they think it’s a waste of time.
-As they put it, “why write code twice?”
+As they put it, “Why write code twice?”
 That might be correct in the case of simple, straightforward problems.
 However, as the complexity and the size of the project increases, programmers come to realize how generating pseudocode makes writing the actual code much easier.
 Pseudocode helps you realize possible problems or design flaws in the algorithm earlier in the development stage, which saves you more time and effort on fixing bugs and avoiding errors down the road.

 Why Use Pseudocode?

-It’s Easier to Read
+Pseudocode Is Easier to Read

 Often, programmers work alongside people from other fields such as mathematicians, managers and business partners.
 Using pseudocode to explain the mechanics of the code makes communicating between different specialties easier and more efficient.

-It Simplifies Code Construction
+Pseudocode Simplifies Code Construction

-It’s a Good Middle Point Between Flowchart and Code
+Pseudocode Is a Good Middle Point Between Flowchart and Code

 Moving directly from the idea to the flowchart to the code is not always a smooth ride.
 That’s where pseudocode presents a way to make the transition between the different stages somewhat simpler.

-It’s a Helpful Starting Point for Documentation
+Pseudocode Is a Helpful Starting Point for Documentation

 Documentation is an essential aspect of building a good project but starting documentation is often the most difficult part of the process.
 Pseudocode can represent a good starting point for what the documentation should include.
 Sometimes, programmers even include the pseudocode as a docstring at the beginning of the code file.

-It Allows for Quick Bug Detection
+Pseudocode Allows for Quick Bug Detection

 Since pseudocode is written in a human-readable format, it is easier to edit and discover bugs before actually writing a single line of code.
 We can edit pseudocode more efficiently than testing, debugging and fixing actual code.